andijakl/universal-beacon/README.md

 ## Version History

-### 2.0.0 - March 2017 (work in progress)
+### 2.0.0 - April 2017
-* Add iBeacon support (contribution from kobush, https://github.com/andijakl/universal-beacon/pull/4)
+* Add support for beacons comparable to iBeacons (contribution from kobush, https://github.com/andijakl/universal-beacon/pull/4)
 * Make Eddystone URLs clickable
 * Updated dependencies
+* Fix status bar color on Windows 10 Mobile (thanks to Jesse Leskinen for the hint https://twitter.com/jessenic/status/806869124056043521)

 ### 1.8.1 - February 2016
 * Use sbyte instead of byte for accessing ranging data in Eddystone UID and URL frames to ease development and remove the need for manual casting.